 San Antonio police have ramped up efforts to find credit card skimmers at area gas stations.
 This is a big problem nationwide and is charged as credit card fraud in Texas.
-San Antonio Bondsman John McRae cautions those who are looking to make a quick buck from using credit card skimmers.
+San Antonio Bondsman John McRae cautions those looking to make a quick buck from using credit card skimmers.
 It’s very easy to get caught.
-If you do, he’s available for your bail bond needs… just don’t use your ill-gotten gains for bail money!
+If you do, he’s available for your bail bond needs… don’t use your ill-gotten gains for bail money!

 Credit card skimmers are so easy to purchase online.
 But it doesn’t take long for law enforcement to find you.
-The places you would use one, such as gas stations, convenience stores, and banks all have hidden cameras, so you’ll easily be identified by the time and date of the first victim in the security tape.
+The places you would use, such as gas stations, convenience stores, and banks all have hidden cameras, so you’ll easily be identified by the time and date of the first victim in the security tape.

 If you are arrested in San Antonio for using a credit card skimmer, you’re likely to face the following charges: